cynber/CPSC-210-Doggo-Bingo/README.md

 ###User Stories:

-* As a user, I want to be able to create a new bingo board project.
+* As a user, I want to be able to add an arbitrary number of items to my bingo board list.
-* As a user, I want to be able to add a new string, an arbitrary number of times, to the bingo board item list.
+* As a user, I want to be able to rename the title and description of my item.
-* As a user, I want to be able to remove a string from the bingo board item list.
+* As a user, I want to be able to toggle favourite status of my item.
-* As a user, I want to be able to generate a bingo board from a selection of the items in the bingo board item list.
+* As a user, I want to be able to reduce the number of points an item is worth based on how many times it has been found.